 There are two main types of empathy: cognitive and emotional.

 Cognitive empathy is the ability to understand another person’s perspective and feel their pain.
-You experience this kind of empathy when you immerse yourself in the experience of another person without losing your own sense of self.
-It is also called role taking.
+You experience this kind of empathy when you immerse yourself in the experience of another person without losing your own feelings.
+It is also called role-taking.

-Emotional empathy is the vicarious experience of another’s emotional state.
-It involves experiencing an emotional response to the event either because you sympathize with the person (reactive empathy) or because you feel similar feelings (parallel empathy).
+Emotional empathy is the vicarious experience of another person’s emotional state.
+It involves experiencing an emotional response to the event either because you sympathize with the person (reactive empathy) or because you feel similar to the other person’s feelings (parallel empathy).
 Emotional empathy is also known as emotional responsiveness.

 Why is empathy important?